Confraternities of the Cord

-Confraternities of the Cord are pious associations of Christians, the members of which wear a cord, girdle or cincture in honour of a saint whom they wish to honour and emulate.
+The Confraternities of the Cord are pious associations in the Roman Catholic Church whose members wear a cord, girdle, or cincture in honour of a saint whom they wish to honour and to bear in mind some special grace or favour which they hope to obtain through the saint's intercession.

 Background

-In the early Church virgins wore a cincture as a sign and emblem of purity, and hence it has always been considered a symbol of chastity as well as of mortification and humility.
-The wearing of a cord or cincture in honour of a saint is of very ancient origin, and we find the first mention of it in the life of St. Monica.
-In the Middle Ages cinctures were also worn by the faithful in honour of saints, though no confraternities were formally established, and the wearing of a cincture in honour of Saint Michael was general throughout France.
-Later on, ecclesiastical authority set apart special formulae for the blessing of cinctures in honour of the Most Precious Blood, of Our Lady, of Saint Francis of Paola, and Saint Philomena.
+In the early church, virgins wore a cincture as a sign purity and hence it has been considered a symbol of chastity as well as of mortification and humility.

+The wearing of a cord or cincture in honour of a saint is of very ancient origin.
+The first mention of it is in the life of Saint Monica who in a vision received a belt from the Virgin Mary, who assured her that she would take under her special protection all those who wore it in her honour.

+In the Middle Ages cinctures were also worn by the faithful in honour of saints, though no confraternities were formally established.
+At a later date, the church introduced blessings of cinctures in honour of the Most Precious Blood, of the Virgin Mary, of Saint Francis of Paola, and Saint Philomena.

-Confraternities had their beginnings in the early Middle Ages, and developed rapidly from the end of the twelfth century from the rise of the great ecclesiastical orders.
-The main object and duty of these societies were, above all, the practice of piety and works of charity.
+Confraternities had their beginnings in the early Middle Ages, and developed rapidly from the end of the twelfth century from the rise of the religious orders.
+The main object and duty of the confraternities were, above all, the practice of piety and works of charity.
 There are various confraternities of the Cord, whose members wear a cord as insignia just as members of other confraternities wear a scapular.
-There are in the Church three archconfraternities and one confraternity the members of which wear a cord or cincture.
+There are three archconfraternities and one confraternity the members of which wear a cord or cincture.
 The main aims of the confraternities are to practise prayer, piety and works of charity.

 Archconfraternity of Our Lady of Consolation

-The oldest and most celebrated of these Confraternities of the Cord is probably the "Archconfraternity of Our Lady of Consolation", also called the"Archconfraternity of the Cincture of Saint Monica, Saint Augustine and Saint Nicholas of Tolentino".
+The oldest and most celebrated of these confraternities of the Cord is probably the Archconfraternity of Our Lady of Consolation, also called the Archconfraternity of the Cincture of Saint Monica, Saint Augustine and Saint Nicholas of Tolentino.
 The Augustinian friars propagated this particular devotion.